Conflux-Chain/conflux-doc/docs/EVM-Space/cross_space_call.md

 ## CrossSpaceCall Interface

 [CIP-90](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-90.md) introduces a new internal contract: `CrossSpaceCall`.
-This contract is located at address `cfx:aaejuaaaaaaaaaaaaaaaaaaaaaaaaaaaa2sn102vjv` (`0x0888000000000000000000000000000000000006`) in the Core Space. `CrossSpaceCall` enables **CFX and data** to be transferred between the two spaces.
+This contract is located at address `cfx:aaejuaaaaaaaaaaaaaaaaaaaaaaaaaaaa2sn102vjv` (`0x0888000000000000000000000000000000000006`) `in the Core Space`. `CrossSpaceCall` enables **CFX and data** to be transferred between the two spaces.

+NOTE: The `CrossSpaceCall` contract is deployed in the Core Space.
+It can only be call from the Core Space.

 ```js
 // SPDX-License-Identifier: MIT